Left-wing politics in Croatia: Croatian left during the 2000s

 After the new liberal-left government took power in 2000, the leftist parties and organisations were given more breathing space but they were still marginalised in the mainstream media which was still under mostly state control and left to be controlled by right-wing and conservative editors.

 Except the ruling Social Democratic Party, the remaining opposition left parties were the Socialist Labour Party of Croatia of Stipe Šuvar and the Social Democratic Union which was notable only thanks to Vladimir Bebić.
 Both of them failed miserably in the 2000 and 2003 parliamentary elections.

 Stipe Šuvar would give an interview from time to time but he was mostly ignored by the mass media.
 His book which spoke about politics in the early Croatian state, "The Croatian merry-go-round" in 2003 was a hit and shortly after the 2nd edition came.
 He was always admired as an honest politician even by people who disagree with his politics.
-He resigned as president of the Socialist Labour Party and passed away shortly after in June 2004.
+He resigned as president of the Socialist Labour Party and died shortly after in June 2004.
 After his death, part of the members left the party and founded a separate party called Socialist Party of Croatia – Left Alternative.
 It remained marginalised.

 Another minor left party was the Croatian Social Democrats who were formed in 2004.
 They didn't gain attention until 2010 when they were joined by Ivica Pančić.
 He was a member of parliament for the Social Democratic Party and former minister of war veterans in the Račan government.
 The Croatian Social Democrats remained a parliamentary party for a year thanks to Pančić but they vanished after the parliamentary elections in 2011.

-In April 2007, Ivica Račan passed away and was replaced by a new and young president, Zoran Milanović.
+In April 2007, Ivica Račan died and was replaced by a new and young president, Zoran Milanović.
 The Croatian prime minister and president of the Croatian Democratic Union at that time, Ivo Sanader, had a term which was filled with corruption scandals so the Social Democratic Party was expected to win the 2007 parliamentary elections with independent politician Ljubo Jurčić as the prime minister candidate.
 Ultimately, the Social Democratic Party won 56 seats in parliament while the Croatian Democratic Union won 66 seats.
 None of the two parties had a majority of 77 seats so they began the negotiations process with the Social Liberal Party and the Peasant party which were needed for the majority formation.
 A few days after the elections, Zora Milanović removed Ljubo Jurčić from the position of prime minister and put himself there so that he can negotiate the coalition formation process.
 In December 2007, the Liberals and Peasants decided to form a government with the Croatian Democratic Union and it formally meant that the Social Democrats lost the elections for the 2nd time in a row.